 You may deduct expenses for an automobile you own in one of two ways: either record and deduct your actual expenses, including depreciation, or record your mileage and deduct a standard amount per mile of travel, plus parking and toll fees.
-For 2017, the standard mileage rates are 53.5¢ per business mile driven, 17¢ per mile for medical or moving, and 14¢ per mile for charity.
+For 2019, the standard mileage rates are 58¢ per business mile driven, 20¢ per mile for medical or moving (moving is applicable for members of the U.S. Armed Forces or their spouse or dependents only) and 14¢ per mile for charity.